An instinctive affinity to creativity has led Tina Ambani, born on 11 February 1958, to forge a path uniquely her own.

-Other pioneering efforts include the first comprehensive centre for liver transplant and the first integrated centre for children's cardiac care in western India; its robotic surgery programme; the centres for rehabilitation and sports medicine; and its initiative to open 18 cancer care centres in rural Maharashtra.
+In fact, KDAH is the only hospital in Mumbai to get the four most coveted accreditations: JCI (Joint Commission International, USA), NABH (National Accreditation Board for Hospitals and Healthcare Providers, India), CAP (College of American Pathologists, USA) and NABL (National Accreditation Board for Testing and Calibration Laboratories, India).
+Other pioneering efforts include the first comprehensive centre for liver transplant and the first integrated centre for children's cardiac care in western India; its robotic surgery programme; and the centres for rehabilitation and sports medicine.
 Most significant, Tina Ambani has been instrumental in ensuring that KDAH caters to every segment of society in the belief that not a single patient should be sent back owing to lack of funds.

 What's more, over the years, Tina Ambani has served on the advisory board of the National Gallery of Modern Art, Mumbai; the National Institute of Design, Ahmedabad; and as nominee to the reconstituted General Assembly of the Indian Council for Cultural Relations (ICCR).
 She has also been actively associated with several welfare activities such as Aseema, an NGO engaged in the rehabilitation of street children, and the restoration of Elephanta Island, a world heritage site near Mumbai, with the Archaeological Survey of India and UNESCO, among others.